Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Potentiometer & LED.rst

 Code
 ================================================================

-Python Code 8.1.1 Softlight
+Python Code Softlight
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.